c0m371/RestSQL/README.md

 # RestSQL Documentation

-RestSQL is a lightweight, high-performance SQL to REST API generator for .NET.
-It automatically creates REST endpoints from SQL queries defined in YAML configuration files.
+RestSQL is a lightweight .NET tool that turns SQL queries (defined in YAML) into ready-to-run REST endpoints.
+Works standalone or as a library, supports transactions, nested JSON output, and multiple database providers.

 ## Getting Started